-Operational Plan Action / Outputs Link to Strategy Acco omplished Outcome e(s) Terrestrial Centre - V.I.C.
+Operational Plan Action / Outputs Link to Strategy Ac complished Outcom e(s) Terrestrial Centre - V.I.C.
 1. Continue to promote the shire and its attractions 2.
 Commence updating business plan 3.
 Installation of an attraction notice board as per V.I.C. accreditation 4.
-Acquisition of a dual door refreshment fridge KPM - increase the number of tourist visits and tourism business opportunities in the shire in a sustainable manner 6.3 2.5 2.8 2.9 also promote 2010/2011 year Council contin publications to In addition to shire's tourism Council has conting and authorized Vision Council is in the centre.
-The 2011/2012 Council has in and has also enable the sal e the shires attra a nued to place advertis b provide the best control of advertising, councing the procession on the same and the process of review.
-This document will be financial year a stalled an information purchased a dual the of drinks and light 10/2011 financial year. liant with Queensland accreditation as an tre (VIC). ving its business plan I be completed within on board at the centre door refrigeration to Childcare 1.
-Continue agreement with child care services 2.
-Continue to provide occasional child care services with the view to expanding the hours of child care 3.
-Continue to seek additional funding for the centre 4.
-Review and update policies and procedures KPM - support the provision of accessible and affordable child care services 1.14 2.18 6.4 Council has been the community year have been updated Business Plar been updated Council has enhance the senhance the community year have been updated Business Plar been updated During the 20 following attentions. been able to secure in 2011 financial year artment (DEEDI) been proactively in service and also proty.
-Meetings conduten positive, and contake the centre moves are.
-Funds have undertake minor import, Policies and child throughout the year. ar the centre had the Student Hostel 1.
+Acquisition of a dual door refreshment fridge KPM - increase the number of tourist visits and tourism business opportunities in the shire in a sustainable manner 6.3 2.5 2.8 2.9 also promo 2010/2011 y Council cont publications In addition shire's touris Council has Tourism and authorized V Council is in for the centr the 2011/20o Council has and has als enable the s the shires att rea tinued to place adverti- to provide the best of to advertising, counci- sm brochure throughou continued to be comp d has maintained its fisitor Information Cem the process of review re.
+This document wi 12 financial year. installed an information so purchased a dual ale of drinks and light 1010/2011 financial ye bliant with Queensland a accreditation as an itre (VIC). wing its business plan Il be completed within on board at the centre door refrigeration to Childcare Continue agreement with child care services Continue to provide occasional child care services with the view to expanding the hours of child care Continue to seek additional funding for the centre Review and update policies and procedures KPM - support the provision of accessible and affordable child care services 1.14 2.18 6.4 Council has been able to secure its funding agreement for the 2010/2011 financial year for financial support from the Department (DEEDI) Council has been proactively investigating ways to enhance the service and also provide long day care to the community.
+Meetings conducted throughout the year have been positive, and council now has a firm direction to make the centre move from limited hours to long day care.
+Funds have been secured for 2011/2012 to undertake minor improvements to centre.
+Business Plan, Policies and children's handbook have been updated throughout the year.
+During the 2010/2011 financial year the centre had the following attendance numbers: Month and year June 2010 July 2010 August 2010 September 2010 October 2010 November 2010 December 2010 January 2011 February 2011 March 2011 May 2011 June 2011 Number of Day Operating 13 13 12 14 13 12 14 13 12 14 13 12 14 13 12 12 14 13 12 14 13 12 14 13 12 14 Number of children Attending 115 106 132 120 134 124 79 33 66 90 97 92 132 Student Hostel 1.
 Continue to provide student hostel facilities 2.
 Undertake a business plan for the centre 3.
-Continue to seek additional funding for the centre KPM - support the provision of accessible and affordable student hostel services 2.19 6.5 services to the service enable live on rural opportunity to with other child skills.
-The centhe governme ne community over es the primary scho properties through attend a school and dren to enhance the htre continued to rece ool age children who nout the shire the to be able to interact re social and learning eive part funding from yed a capital grant to
+Continue to seek additional funding for the centre KPM - support the provision of accessible and affordable student hostel services 2.19 6.5 Council has continued to provide a Student Hostel services to the community over the past year.
+This service enables the primary school age children who live on rural properties throughout the shire the opportunity to attend a school and to be able to interact with other children to enhance there social and learning skills.
+The centre continued to receive part funding from the government and it also received a capital grant to assist council in maintaining and improving the centre.